История создания прецизионных сплавов

-The history of the creation of precision alloys: from scientific discoveries to high-tech production
+The history of precision alloys: from scientific discoveries to high-tech production

-Modern science and high-tech industry are impossible without precision alloys — materials with unique physical characteristics achieved through a strictly controlled chemical composition and production technology.
-These alloys are used in a wide variety of fields: from magnetic transformer cores and thermostable components of measuring instruments to aircraft engine turbine parts and sealed spacecraft connections.
+Modern science and high-tech industry are impossible without precision alloys — materials with unique physical characteristics achieved through strictly controlled chemical composition and manufacturing technology.
+These alloys are used in a wide range of applications: from magnetic transformer cores and thermally stable measuring-instrument components to turbine parts for aircraft engines and hermetic joints in spacecraft.

-The history of the creation of precision alloys is a path of scientific discovery, engineering experiments and continuous improvement.
-Let us consider how this field of metallurgy developed, what alloys have become key and how they are used today.
+The history of precision alloys is a path of scientific discoveries, engineering experiments, and continuous improvement.
+Let us look at how this branch of metallurgy developed, which alloys became key, and how they are used today.

-Invar is the first precision alloy developed at the end of the 19th century by the French physicist Charles Edouard Guillaume.
-The scientist was looking for a more affordable alternative to expensive platinum-iridium alloys to create standards of length and weight.
-In the first half of the 20th century, the field of use of precision alloys expanded significantly: they were used in aviation, electrical engineering, and instrument making.
+Invar was the first precision alloy, developed in the late 19th century by the French physicist Charles Édouard Guillaume.
+The scientist was seeking a more affordable alternative to expensive platinum–iridium alloys for length and mass standards.
+In the first half of the 20th century, the field of application of precision alloys expanded considerably — they began to be used in aviation, electrical engineering, and instrument making.

-After World War II, rapid scientific and technological progress caused an increase in demand for materials with high performance accuracy.
-Precision alloys have become actively used in radio electronics due to their stable magnetic and electrical properties.
+After World War II, rapid scientific and technical progress drove demand for materials with highly precise characteristics.
+Precision alloys began to be widely used in radio electronics thanks to their stable magnetic and electrical properties.

 Precision soft magnetic alloys: at the intersection of physics and metallurgy

-These alloys they are characterized by high magnetic permeability and low coercive force, which makes them ideal for working in alternating magnetic fields: transformers, throttles, electromagnets and various sensors.
+These alloys are characterized by high magnetic permeability and low coercivity, which makes them ideal for operation in alternating magnetic fields: transformers, chokes, electromagnets, and various sensors.

-Permalloy is the basic material for high-precision magnetic technology
+Permalloy — a basic material for high-precision magnetic equipment

-Permalloy is an iron-nickel alloy with high magnetic permeability and low coercive force, developed in 1913 by engineer Gustav Elmen at Western Electric (later Bell Labs) laboratories.
+Permalloy is an iron–nickel alloy with high magnetic permeability and low coercivity, developed in 1913 by engineer Gustav Elmen at the Western Electric laboratories (later Bell Labs).

 Historical context

-During the rapid development of telephone communication and radio, engineers were faced with the problem of signal losses in transformers.
-Conventional ferromagnets (for example, iron) had too high a coercive force, which caused energy losses during remagnetization.
-In the 1860s, telegraph cables were only 10 to 12 words per minute.
-In 1902, Carl Emil Krarup proposed wrapping the cable with iron wire to compensate for losses, which would increase inductance and turn it into a loaded line to reduce distortion.
-However, iron was not sufficiently permeable to compensate for transatlantic cable length.
-After a lengthy search, it was discovered that wrapping it with permalloy tape made it possible to quadruple the speed of signal transmission via telegraph cable.
+During the rapid growth of telephone communications and radio, engineers faced signal losses in transformers.
+Ordinary ferromagnets (for example, iron) had too high a coercivity, which caused energy losses during remagnetization.
+In the 1860s, signal transmission speed over telegraph cables was only 10–12 words per minute.
+In 1902, Carl Emil Krarup proposed wrapping the cable with iron wire to compensate for losses, increasing inductance and turning it into a loaded line to reduce distortion.
+However, iron did not have high enough permeability to compensate a transatlantic-length cable.
+After a long search, permalloy was discovered: wrapping with permalloy tape made it possible to increase signal transmission speed over a telegraph cable by a factor of four.

 Scientific discovery

-Appearance permalloy in 1913, it was the result of research by American engineer Gustav Elmen, who sought to create a material with the best magnetic characteristics.
-Classic permalloy contained 79% nickel and 21% iron, and this composition is still considered one of the optimal.
+The appearance of permalloy in 1913 resulted from research by American engineer Gustav Elmen, who sought a material with the best magnetic characteristics.
+Classical permalloy contained 79% nickel and 21% iron, and this composition is still considered one of the optimal ones.

-2. Modification of the composition — the addition of alloying elements, such as chromium, molybdenum, copper, cobalt, made it possible to change the magnetic properties and improve the material's processability.
+2. Composition modification — adding alloying elements such as chromium, molybdenum, copper, and cobalt made it possible to change magnetic properties and improve the material’s processability.

-• 50N — an alloy with increased magnetic permeability and increased induction of technical saturation.
+• 50N — an alloy with elevated magnetic permeability and elevated technical saturation induction.

-• 50NP — permalla with a rectangular hysteresis loop.
+• 50NP — a permalloy with a rectangular hysteresis loop.

 • 79NM — an alloy with high magnetic permeability in weak fields.

-Today, permalloy is widely used in modern pulse transformers, microcircuits, medical equipment, magnetic screens, and even in precision mechanical devices.
+Today permalloy is widely used in modern pulse transformers, microcircuits, medical equipment, magnetic shields, and even in precision mechanical instruments.

-Permendur is a magnetic alloy with high saturation induction
+Permendur — a magnetic alloy with high saturation induction

-Another alloy developed in 1929 by Gustav Elmen at Bell Labs in the United States.
-The permendure was created due to the need for materials with improved magnetic properties for a growing number of electrical and electronic devices.
-The researchers experimented with different combinations of metals to improve the magnetic characteristics of the materials.
-As a result, it was developed permendure — an alloy of iron, cobalt and vanadium.
+Another alloy, developed in 1929 by Gustav Elmen at Bell Labs in the United States.
+The creation of permendur was driven by the need for materials with improved magnetic properties for the growing number of electrical and electronic devices.
+Researchers experimented with various metal combinations to improve magnetic characteristics.
+As a result, permendur was developed — an alloy of iron, cobalt, and vanadium.

-• The high magnetic induction of saturation (up to 2.4 T) is almost twice as high as that of permalloy.
+• High magnetic saturation induction (up to 2.4 T) — nearly twice that of permalloy.

 • Minimal losses during remagnetization.

-• The coercive force is moderate, but sufficient for rapid operation in pulse circuits.
+• Moderate coercivity, but sufficient for fast operation in pulse circuits.

-Since its inception, the permendure has been widely used in various industries, including electrical engineering, electronics and instrument making.
-Its unique magnetic properties have made it an indispensable material for creating efficient and reliable devices.
+Since its creation, permendur has found wide use in various industries, including electrical engineering, electronics, and instrument making.
+Its unique magnetic properties made it an indispensable material for efficient and reliable devices.

 Permendur is used in the manufacture of: